Restorative justice: learnings for Melanesia from Afghanistan

 A final reflection was on the dedication to scholarship and the advancement of knowledge of the participants at the conference.
 They live and work under conditions unimaginable to most western scholars, and yet strive to produce high quality research about relevant Afghan legal issues, such as the liability to the state for harm caused by suicide bombers.
 Some of the women were amongst the most articulate of these scholars and practitioners.
 Despite the continued lack of stability and ongoing violence, these academics provide an element of hope for the future of this beautiful country of such warm scholarly hospitality.

-This blog was originally published on DevPolicy Blog.
+This blog was republished from DevPolicy Blog.
+Read the original article here..